-Predation of eggs by Corvids and mammalian predators have been reported from several range states (Faragó et al. 2001; Langgemach 2005; Martin et al. 2007).
-In Central Europe, Red Fox populations have increased substantially following the extensification of agriculture and the start of immunisation against rabies.
+Predation of eggs by mammalian predators and birds, such as Corvids and birds of prey (e.g. Marsh harrier) has been reported from several Range States (Faragó et al. 2001; Langgemach 2005; Martin et al. 2007, Hungarian data unpublished).
+In Central Europe, Red Fox populations have increased substantially following the extensification of agriculture and the start of immunization against rabies.
+In Hungary, the intensive growth of Wild Boar populations poses an increasing threat by destroying nests, and predating on eggs or even smaller chicks - being present at almost all Great Bustard habitats in the country.
+The role of Jackals and non-native species, such as racoon and racoon-dog is still unclear.